 the FSR on the other side.
 We couldn't find it...and here is the deal.

 that this is a very dangerous area.
-I had proper footwear and
+We had proper footwear and

 danger is that the rocks appear to be sturdy, and almost all of them

 are.
-But some are not, so when I stepped on a loose stone on my way
+But some are not, so when we stepped on a loose stone on our way

-down, my left foot went forward, I turned around 180 degrees, and
+down, the left foot went forward, we turned around 180 degrees, and

-started falling down onto the rocks back first.
-I had a backpack on, and
+started falling downhill onto the rocks back first.
+We had a backpack

-was in midair long enough to say a short prayer, before landing on my
+on, and were in midair long enough to say a short prayer, before landing

 33. This photo does not do justice to how large the